EndoUFM: Utilizing Foundation Models for Monocular depth estimation of endoscopic images: Method

 While neural networks often contain numerous dense layers with full-rank weight matrices, pre-trained foundation models demonstrate a surprisingly low "intrinsic dimension" when adapted to specific tasks \cite{aghajanyan2021intrinsic}.
-This suggests that effective learning can still occur when parameters are projected into smaller, random subspaces.
+This suggests that weight updates can be effectively constrained to a low-dimensional subspace.
 Inspired by this, Low-Rank Adaptation (LoRA) was proposed \cite{hu2022lora}, positing that weight updates during adaptation also exhibit a low "intrinsic rank".
 For a pre-trained weight matrix $W_0\in\mathbb{R}^{m\times n}$, its update can be efficiently represented through low-rank decomposition as $W_0+\Delta W=W_0+BA$.
 The modified forward pass then becomes:

 where $B\in\mathbb{R}^{m\times r}$ and $A\in\mathbb{R}^{r\times n}$, the rank $r$ is significantly smaller than both $m$ and $n$ ($r \ll \min (m, n)$).
 During the training process, $W_0$ remains frozen and does not receive gradient updates.
-Instead, only matrices $A$ and $B$ are trainable.
-This approach injects these trainable low-rank decomposition matrices into each layer of the transformer architecture, drastically reducing the number of trainable parameters for downstream tasks while keeping the core pre-trained model weights intact.
+Instead, only the low-rank matrices $A$ and $B$ are trainable, drastically reducing the number of trainable parameters for downstream tasks while keeping the core pre-trained model weights intact.